OpenJKSoftware/gOdoo/README.md

 - Devcontainer workspace [full.code-workspace](full.code-workspace) with Odoo source, Workspace and Thirdparty Source.
 - Easy fully working Odoo instances by `docker-compose up` with https access.
-- `wodoo` CLI wrapper around Odoo.
+- `godoo` CLI wrapper around Odoo.
 (Most flags can be configured by Environment Variables and are already preconfigured in the Containers.
 See [.env.sample](./.env.sample))
 - `odoo-bin` is added to PATH and can thus be invoked from every folder.
 - Odoo will run in Proxy_Mode behind a Traefik reverse proxy for easy access on